 Mr. Marshall participates in a Defined Benefit Registered Pension Plan (the "DB RPP").
 In addition, the Corporation has a Defined Benefit Pension Uniformity Plan (the "DB PUP") which was closed to all new entrants effective 31 December 1999.
-In addition, Mr. Marshall is party to an agreement with the Corporation that provides for supplemental payments upon retirement.
-Retirement compensation under both the defined benefit plan and the supplemental agreement are payable for life and reduced payments are made to a surviving spouse upon his death.
+Mr. Marshall is also party to an agreement with the Corporation that provides for supplemental payments upon retirement.
+Retirement compensation under the defined benefit plans and the supplemental agreement are payable for life and reduced payments are made to a surviving spouse upon his death.
 The supplemental payment agreement between the Corporation and Mr. Marshall entitles him to receive, in effect, an annual payment following retirement equal to the difference between his total entitlement under the defined benefit plan and 70% of his highest three-year average annual base salary and annual cash bonus.
 Mr. Marshall is entitled to retire with full pension benefits on 1 May 2006.

 Messrs.
 Smith and McCabe do not participate in a defined benefit pension plan.
-In 2002, the Corporation contributed to a self-directed registered retirement savings plan ("RRSP") for each of Messrs.
-Smith and McCabe at an amount equal to 6.5% of their annual base salary, which contribution was matched by the Named Executive Officers, up to the maximum RRSP contribution limit of \$13,500 as allowed by the Canada Customs and Revenue Agency.
-The Name Executive Officers participate in the non-contributory Supplemental Employee Retirement Plan of the Corporation ("SERP").
-The SERP provides for the accrual by the Corporation of an amount equal to 13% of the annual base salary and annual cash bonus of each Named Executive Officer (other than Mr. Marshall) in excess of the allowed maximum for contribution to an RRSP to an account which will accrue interest equal to the rate of a 10-year Government of Canada Bond plus a premium of 1% to 3% dependent upon years of service.
-At the time of retirement, the funds accumulated under the SERP may be withdrawn in one lump sum or in equal payments over 10 years.
+In 2003, the Corporation contributed to a self-directed registered retirement savings plan ("RRSP") for each of Messrs.
+Smith and McCabe at an amount equal to 6.5% of their annual base salary, which contribution was matched by them, up to the maximum RRSP contribution limit of \$14,500 as allowed by the Canada Revenue Agency.
+Messrs.
+Smith and McCabe also participate in the non-contributory Supplemental Employee Retirement Plan of the Corporation ("SERP").
+The SERP provides for the accrual by the Corporation of an amount equal to 13% of the annual base salary and annual cash bonus in excess of the allowed maximum for contribution to an RRSP to an account which will accrue interest equal to the rate of a ten-year Government of Canada Bond plus a premium of 1% to 3% dependent upon years of service.
+At the time of retirement, the funds accumulated under the SERP may be withdrawn in one lump sum or in equal payments over ten years.